MASSIVE (software)

-MASSIVE (Multiple Agent Simulation System in Virtual Environment) is considered, by industry professionals, to be a high-end computer animation and artificial intelligence software package used for generating crowd-related visual effects for film and television.
+MASSIVE (Multiple Agent Simulation System in Virtual Environment) is a high-end computer animation and artificial intelligence software package used for generating crowd-related visual effects for film and television.

-Simple Overview
+Overview

 Massive is a software package developed by Stephen Regelous for use in the visual effects industry.
-It's primary feature is its ability to rapidly create large groups of agents that can act as individuals, each with their own unique behaviors and actions.
-This is opposed to content creators spending large amounts of time individually animating or programming the agents by hand.
-In other words, remember that movie when those two extremely large armies fought against each other?
-Remember how easy it was to believe you were watching real people battle it out and how epic it was?
-That's because the visual effects artists used the M.A.S.S.I.V.E software package.
-Without using Massive the producers would have to either hire hundreds of more artists or add years to the production time.
-Both of which would add tremendous cost to the production.
+Its primary feature is its ability to rapidly create large groups of agents that can act as individuals, each with their own unique behaviors and actions.

-Extended Overview

 Through the use of fuzzy logic, the software enables every agent to respond individually to its surroundings, including other agents.
 These reactions affect the agent's behavior, changing how they act by controlling pre-recorded animation clips.
 Blending between such clips creates characters that move, act, and react realistically.
 These pre-recorded animations can come from motion-capture sessions or they can be hand-animated in other 3D animation software packages.

 In addition to the artificial intelligence abilities of Massive, there are numerous other features, including cloth simulation, rigid body dynamics and graphics processing unit (GPU) based hardware rendering.
-Massive Software has also created several pre-built agents ready to perform certain tasks, such as stadium crowd agents, rioting 'mayhem' agents and simple agents who walk around and talk to each other.
+Massive Software has also created several pre-built agents ready to perform certain tasks, such as stadium crowd agents, rioting mayhem agents and simple agents who walk around and talk to each other.